Cognigy/Documentation/docs/en/docs/ai/installation/migration/single-replica-redis-to-redis-ha-migration.md

 2. Perform the upgrade of the Cognigy.AI Helm Release to v4.65 as usual.
 During the upgrade:

     * New `redis-ha-node` and `redis-persistent-ha-node` StatefulSets, along with their corresponding pods, will be created in the cluster.
-    * Old `redis` and `redis-persistent` Deployments and corresponding pods will be removed from the cluster
+    * Old `redis` and `redis-persistent` Deployments and corresponding pods will be removed from the cluster.
     * Cognigy.AI services will reconnect to Redis and Redis persistent HA setups.
+    * Verify that all the pods are running as expected by executing: `kubectl get pods -n=cognigy-ai`.

 ## Persistent Volume Clean-up

+After upgrading Cognigy.AI to v4.65 and verifying that the release works properly, you can clean up the remaining persistent volume (PV) for the old `redis-persistent` Deployment:

 1. If `reclaimPolicy: Delete` was set for the old `redis-persistent` `StorageClass`, skip this section.
 The underlying PV and PVC will be deleted automatically.
 2. If `reclaimPolicy: Retain` was set for the old `redis-persistent` `StorageClass`, manually remove the PV associated with the old  `redis-persistent` Deployment and the underlying disk in your cloud infrastructure: